 iPad sales have been flagging lately, but this past week they were given a boost from Apple’s two biggest rivals.
 Google released the unsatisfying Nexus 9, which had posed the biggest threat of dethroning the iPad, and Microsoft made its Office suite of apps completely and utterly free on iOS.
-Without Apple moving a muscle, the iPad is today smarter, more productive, and apparently better value than it was just a few days ago.
+Without Apple having to move a muscle, the iPad is today smarter, more productive, and apparently better value than it was just a few days ago.
 Such has been the history of this device since its inception.

-The original iPad, now approaching the grand old age of 5, was announced with a quaintly small selection of "12 next-generation Multi-Touch applications."
-Apple laid down an excellent foundation of well designed hardware and responsive software and then waited for others to complete the job.
+The original iPad, now approaching the grand old age of five, was announced with a quaintly small selection of "12 next-generation Multi-Touch applications."
+Apple laid down an excellent foundation of well-designed hardware and responsive software and then waited for others to complete the job.
 Buoyed by the preceding success of the iPhone and profitability of the App Store, developers flocked to Apple’s latest creation and quickly built up the enormous software ecosystem that it now enjoys as its biggest advantage.
 As a device, the iPad is vulnerable to the caprices of an evolving and increasingly saturated market.
 As a platform for a new type of mobile computing, however, it now appears unassailable.

 As a device, the iPad's vulnerable, but as a platform, it's almost unassailable